|

 quality on the market today, however specialized cleaning products

-are not really necessary to keep your stone sink or vessel sink in
+are not really necessary to keep your stone sink and bath tub in

 pristine condition.